Skip to main content

 Data Corruption: If data loses its integrity or becomes unreadable or unusable in some way, it is said to be corrupted.
 This can happen due to computer viruses altering files or due to software malfunctions [1].

-Data Mining: The process of using algorithms to perform deep analyses on collected data to gain insights and perspectives that can help businesses make better decisions
+Data Mining: The process of using algorithms to perform deep analysis on collected data to gain insights and perspectives that can help businesses make better decisions

 DDoS Attack: A type of malicious attack where multiple hosts (imitation website users) overwhelm a website and force it to crash and lose functionality